nirgoren/Eddienput/README.md

 * Inputs are inconsistent when symbols are mapped to a virtual controller.
 They are more consistent when mapped to keys on the keyboard (use kof_keyboard.json)

 #### Guilty Gear Accent Core +R:
 * P2 movement keys not recognized when mapped to keys on the keyboard (use gg.json).
-If you are a keyboard player, run two instances of the program at the same time so that the second virtual controller will be treated as P2's
+If you are a keyboard player, run two instances of the program at the same time (or connect some a real controller if you have one) so that the second virtual controller will be treated as P2's

 #### Melty Blood Actress Again Current Code Community Edition:
 * Does not work with cccaster.exe, run with MBAA.exe instead

+#### Mapping play button to a controller button
+* Only supported on XInput controllers.
+If you use a PS4 pad, a possible workaround would be to use DS4Windows

+#### Inconsistent inputs:
+* It is recommended to disable Steam's Xbox controller support, as that intoduces input inconsistencies (This most likely applies to XInput controllers in general)